KyleErwin/cilib-tutorial/src/pages/first-algorithm/index.md

 Once you have refreshed your project we can start looking at what `Runner` is.

+This chapter also serves as an introductory to the assignments later presented is part 5, Assignments.

 Lastly, it should also be mentioned that we would want to save our results to some file format.
 This is an option coming to the next `cilib` release in the `cilib-io`